NixOS/nixpkgs/doc/build-helpers/fetchers.chapter.md

 ### File naming {#sec-pkgs-fetchers-fetchurl-file-naming}

 The name of the file within the Nix store is controlled by the hash given to `fetchurl`, and also the `name` (or `pname` and `version`) values.
+For more details, see [Store Path](https://nixos.org/manual/nix/stable/store/store-path) on the Nix manual.

 If neither `name` nor `pname` and `version` are specified when calling `fetchurl`, it will default to using the [basename](https://nixos.org/manual/nix/stable/language/builtins.html#builtins-baseNameOf) of `url` or the first element of `urls`.